ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 # Update

-Since writing this post, I have since moved from Byword to MultiMarkdown Composer.
-I also no longer use `Code blocks`, and instead am using `Markdown blocks`.
-It never occurred to me that I could past pure HTML (parsed from Byword, or now, MultiMarkdown Composer) directly into the `Markdown blocks`.
-Doing so allows me to edit posts on the go from the Squarespace iOS [Blog](https://itunes.apple.com/us/app/squarespace-blog/id715084234?ls=1&mt=8&at=1l3vx9s) app].
-Editing content in `Code blocks` required a desktop browser.
+Since writing this post, I have switched from Byword to MultiMarkdown Composer for my text editor.
+I also no longer use `Code blocks` for my content -- I am using `Markdown blocks` instead.
+I just paste the raw HTML parsed from MultiMarkdown Composer into a `Markdown block`, just like I was doing previously with `Code blocks`.
+Because editing content in `Code blocks` required a desktop browser, I was stuck waiting until I could get to my MacBook before fixing a typo I noticed after publishing.
+Using the `Markdown blocks` allows me to edit posts on the go from the Squarespace iOS [Blog](https://itunes.apple.com/us/app/squarespace-blog/id715084234?ls=1&mt=8&at=1l3vx9s) app.
 See my [post](@@SiteRoot@@/2015/3/4/byword-multimarkdown-composer-and-more) for details.

 [^ci]: These steps are arguably the hardest part of implementing Bigfoot footnotes.
 Most early bloggers are like myself -- they don't know *any* HTML.
 They don't know any JavaScript, either.
 [^nb]: That is, in actuality, the entire purpose of Markdown: easy parsing to HTML.